svakam/learning-journal/markdown.md

 - [ ] Task list
 - [ ] Task listing

-Use a backtick surrounding a text that should be quoted within unquoted text
+Use a backtick surrounding a text that should be quoted within unquoted text.

-This is a `quote`, so voila!
+- This is a `quote`, so voila!

-Use a greater-than sign and a space to add a separate line of quotation text
+Use a greater-than sign and a space to add a separate line of quotation text.

-Quoting text: Steve Jobs once said,
+- Quoting text: Steve Jobs once said,

 > Stay hungry, stay foolish.